The single coral structure was so large that the researchers sailing there initially thought they had stumbled upon a giant shipwreck.

 The coral is so large that researchers sailing in the crystal clear waters of the Solomon Islands initially thought they had stumbled upon a giant shipwreck, AFP reported today, November 14.

-The independent structure, which has been growing for around 300 years, is made up of a “complex network” of tiny coral polyps, researchers say.
+The researchers said the isolated structure, which evolved over about 300 years, was made up of a “complex network” of tiny coral polyps.
 This is different from a coral reef, which is made up of many separate coral colonies.

 Measuring 34 x 32 m, this giant coral is three times larger than the previous record holder, the "Big Momma" coral discovered in American Samoa.

-"While Big Momma looked like a giant scoop of ice cream falling onto the reef, this newly discovered coral looks as if the ice cream has started to melt, spreading forever along the seafloor," said lead researcher Molly Timmers of the National Geographic Society (NGS).
+"While Big Momma looked like a giant scoop of ice cream dropped onto the reef, this newly discovered coral is as if the ice cream started to melt, spreading forever along the seafloor," said lead researcher Molly Timmers of the National Geographic Society (NGS).

-Hotter and more acidic oceans have depleted coral life in many tropical waters across the region, including Australia's famous Great Barrier Reef.
+Hotter and more acidic oceans have depleted coral life in many tropical waters in the region, including Australia's famous Great Barrier Reef.

 The latest discovery offers a glimmer of hope, the team said.

-“While nearby shallow reefs have been degraded by warmer seas, seeing this large, healthy coral oasis in slightly deeper waters is a glimmer of hope,” said coral reef scientist Eric Brown.
+“While nearby shallow reefs have been degraded by warmer seas, seeing this large and healthy coral oasis in slightly deeper waters is a ray of hope,” said coral reef scientist Eric Brown.

 Source: https://thanhnien.vn/phat-hien-cau-truc-san-ho-don-le-khong-lo-o-thai-binh-duong-185241114143944803.htm